Student Organizations & Clubs

 Random Acts of Kindness

-The Random Acts of Kindness group works to spread joy and support throughout our school community.
+The Random Acts of Kindness club works to spread joy and support throughout our school community.
 Our group activities may include creating cards for injured students and making locker signs to support students involved in Fine Arts or who compete in extracurricular activities.
 The club will also plan service opportunities for our group.

 Moderator(s): Ingrid Beck